VenmoGuide.com - Beginner's Guide to Venmo

-Quite simply, if you decline a Venmo request, the requester will receive email notification of the event.
-He can also get a Venmo alert if he changes his notification settings to do so.
+If you decline a Venmo request, the requester will receive an email notification of the event.
+They can also get a Venmo alert if they change their notification settings to do so.

 Still, you should know a few other things before deciding to press that decline button.
 For instance, when is it okay to decline a Venmo request for payment?